fujimotos/eubin/README.md

 Eubin
 =====

-Eubin (pronounced as 'you-bin') is a POP3 client with bare minimum features.
-The aim of this program is to allow users to fetch messages from the remote mailbox as easy as possible.
+Eubin is a dumb mail retriever which only supports POP3 and Maildir.

 Requirements
 ------------